'Seeds of genocide' in Central African Republic, U.N. warns

 France hurriedly sent some 1,600 troops to its former colony in December.
 The deployment of Rwandan troops, the first of whom arrived aboard a U.S. military aircraft on Thursday, will increase the AU contingent to more than 5,000 peacekeepers this month.

-The families were fleeing militia attacks in the nearby town of Bohong.

-“There were about 20 lifeless bodies strewn here and there on the road.
-Some were killed by bullets, others with knives,” Achille Yakende, a salesman travelling to Bouar by motorbike, told Reuters by telephone.
+French troops threw two stun grenades after being encircled by a hostile crowd in northern Bangui while on patrol on Wednesday, army spokesman Colonel Gilles Jaron said.
+The troops had earlier seen bodies in the same neighborhood.

-In Bangui, hundreds of angry residents surrounded a convoy of Chadian Muslims fleeing the country.
+In another sign of tensions, hundreds of angry residents surrounded a convoy of Chadian Muslims fleeing the country.
 They shouted “go home” and “assassins”.
 Some in the crowd tried to loot and set fire to one vehicle but were prevented by AU peacekeepers, who fired warning shots to disperse them.

-At least eight people were killed late on Wednesday in violence in the north of the capital, witnesses said.

 The commander of French forces, General Francisco Soriano, told a video conference in Paris the security situation was improving, but still “extremely complicated and very volatile.”

-Additional reporting by Paul-Marin Ngoupana and Emmanuel Braun in Bangui; John Irish in Paris; Writing by Bate Felix and Emma Farge; Editing by Mark Trevelyan, Daniel Flynn and Eric Walsh
+Additional reporting by Paul-Marin Ngoupana and Emmanuel Braun in Bangui; John Irish in Paris; Writing by Bate Felix and Emma Farge; Editing by Mark Trevelyan